Want To Preserve Your Wedding Bouquet? – Have It Done Professionally Or Do It Yourself?

 If you want your bouquet to last a lifetime, I strongly advise hiring someone who specializes in commercial floral preservation to do the entire job.

 It will take a little time and cost you some money, but the results will be worth it.

-If you do decide to go this route, be sure to book a company to work with well before your wedding.
-It’s best to find one nearby (if you can) in order for them to receive your bouquet in a timely manner.
-One to four days after the wedding is best, to ensure you achieve the best results.
+If you decide to go this route, be sure to book a company to work with well before your wedding.
+It’s best to find one nearby (if you can) for them to receive your bouquet promptly.
+One to four days after the wedding is best to ensure you achieve optimum results.